-- Is Change Possible? – The first appointment is all about looking to see if change is possible.
+Is Change Possible? – The first appointment is all about looking to see if change is learnable / trainable.

-- Symptomatic Improvement or normalisation usually occurs in the first 1-4 weeks
+This appointment shows if you are a good responder to manual therapy.
+Symptomatic Improvement or normalisation usually occurs in the first 1-4 weeks with reasonable effort from you to exercise.

 - HIdes JA, Richardson CA and Jull GA (1996).
 Multifidus Muscle Recovery is Not Automatic after Resolution of Acute First Episode.
 Spine 21(23) 2763-9